-- a reduction for early retirement of the old-age pension of the earnings-related pension scheme (when calculating a survivors’ pension, the reduction for early retirement of the deceased person is not added as income)
+- a reduction for early retirement of the old-age pension of the earnings-related pension scheme (when calculating a survivors’ pension, the reduction for early retirement of the deceased person is not taken into account),

-- the MYEL share included in the farmers’ early retirement aid
+- the MYEL component included in the farmers’ early retirement aid, and

 - compensation based on the Workers’ Compensation Insurance Act, the Motor Liability Insurance Act and the Military Injuries Insurance Act, but not any related lump-sum increases.